ajvondrak/git-topics/doc/git-topics-finish.1.md

 is required, this command will stop short of actually merging the topic.

-The same sort of `git fetch` sanity check is run against the _develop_ branch when checking if the topic has been staged.
+The same sort of `git fetch` sanity check is run against the _develop_ branch when checking if the topic has been integrated.

 ## MERGE CONFLICTS